Sat 24 MARCH – Sat 5 MAY 2018

 Open Thurs – Sat, 10am – 4pm (or by appointment)

-Karen Cunningham will be in conversation with Dr Dominic Paterson, Lecturer in Contemporary Art, University of Glasgow and Curator of Contemporary Art at the Hunterian Art Gallery at 4pm.
-FREE but ticketed.
+Karen Cunningham in conversation with Dr Dominic Paterson, Lecturer in Contemporary Art, University of Glasgow and Curator of Contemporary Art at the Hunterian Art Gallery at 4pm.
+Free but ticketed.

 CAMPLE LINE is delighted to host Deploying Culture, a solo exhibition by artist Karen Cunningham that brings together three works: two new installations made for our upstairs space and a recent moving image work Movable Type; Under Erasure, 2016, which will be shown in our downstairs screening space.

 The two new installations that Cunningham has made at Cample include no less than twenty-six material elements between them.
 They comprise specific selections and combinations of familiar materials including wire, rope, plastic and glass.
 A new floor-based work re-presents materials that Cunningham has ‘interrupted’ from various recycling processes: brightly-coloured plastics that have been re-ground for new uses or reprocessed for injection moulding; glass recycled from discarded TVs and monitor screens; and ocean shells and coral.
 A second new work, entitled Contextural, is suspended from one of the ceiling trusses, and incorporates insulated electrical wires, CAT5e cables, jute and rope.
 The sources of those materials include commercial suppliers, recycling companies, as well as businesses and families local to Cample and surrounding communities.